WICG/user-preference-media-features-headers/README.md

    GET / HTTP/1.1
    Host: example.com
    ```
-1. The server responds, telling the client that it accepts the `Sec-CH-Prefers-Color-Scheme` and the
+1. The server responds, telling the client via `Accept-CH` that it accepts the
-   `Sec-CH-Prefers-Contrast` Client Hints, out of which it considers `Sec-CH-Prefers-Color-Scheme` a
+   `Sec-CH-Prefers-Color-Scheme` and the `Sec-CH-Prefers-Contrast` Client Hints, out of which as per
-   Critical Client Hint that it also varies the response on.
+   `Critical-CH` it considers `Sec-CH-Prefers-Color-Scheme` a Critical Client Hint that it also
+   varies the response on as conveyed by `Vary`.
    ```bash
    HTTP/1.1 200 OK
    Content-Type: text/html